 Did you know that butter beans were a staple of the native American diet?
 These little white beans are also known as lima beans, and have since spanned the centuries to become a well-known fixture of a nutritious diet.
 But just what makes them so good for you?
 Here, we’ll explore the benefits of butter beans, their nutritional value, and some delicious ways to incorporate them into your diet.

 Aside from the nutrients listed at the top of this page, butter beans are also packed full of vitamins.
-One cup of butter beans contains about 10% of your daily needs for Vitamin C, which is necessary for growth, development, and repair of body tissues.
-They also contain vitamin A (protects your eyes, supports bone health) and a tiny dose of magnesium too.
+One cup of butter beans contains about 10% of your daily needs for Vitamin C, which is necessary for supporting our immune system as well as many other bodily functions.
+They also contain vitamin A (helps maintain normal vision and skin) and a tiny dose of magnesium too.

 In the slow cooker: the easiest way to cook your butter beans is in the slow cooker.
 Simply pour them into the pot, cover them with cold water, add a teaspoon of salt and leave to cook until tender.
-They should take around five hours.8
+Cooking butter beans this way should take around five hours.7

 On the hob: this method can take a while as you need to let them soak in a pan of cold water, for at least eight hours.
 Then, rise the soaked beans and tip them into a large, heavy pan.
 Add cold water to cover them and bring them almost to boil, before simmering until tender.

-Roasted in the oven9: preheat the oven to 230C and line a baking tray with foil.
+Roasted in the oven: preheat the oven to 230C and line a baking tray with foil.
 Drain a rinse the butter beans and spread on prepared tray, before sprinkling them with garlic salt.
 Roast in the oven for 20-25 minutes, flipping with a spatula halfway through.8